0xSero/partisia-docs/docs/smart-contracts/integration/integrating-to-partisia-as-an-exchange.md

   of the events (e.g., the "withdraw") spawned by the signed transaction we submitted when creating the token transfer earlier.
 - We see that is a single related transaction to this transaction.
-Moreover, this related transaction is not located on the shard we are currently looking at (Shard1) but on a different shard—Shard2.
+Moreover, this related transaction is not located on the shard we are currently looking at (Shard1) but on a different shard — Shard2.

 ## Finding our transfer